elzoido/NNTPMonitor/README.md

 NNTPMonitor
 ===========

-Trigger events if keywords are found in Usenet-Groups via NNTP
+Perl-Script to trigger events (Mail, RSS, ...) if certain keywords are found in Usenet-Groups via NNTP